Cirkit Designer Logo

 1. Determine the Resistor Value:

-To prevent damage to the LED, always use a current-limiting resistor in series with it.
-The resistor value can be calculated using Ohm's Law:
+To prevent damage to the LED, a current-limiting resistor must be used.
+Calculate the resistor value using Ohm's Law:

 [ R = \frac{V_{supply} - V_f}{I_f} ]